mrmeku/rules_typescript/tools/taze/README.rst

 Fix command transformations
 ---------------------------

-When Gazelle is invoked with the ``fix`` command, in addition to updating source files and dependencies of existing rules, Gazelle will remove deprecated usage of the Go rules, analogous to ``go fix``.
+When Taze is invoked with the ``fix`` command, in addition to updating source files and dependencies of existing rules, Taze will remove deprecated usage of the Go rules, analogous to ``go fix``.
 The following transformations are performed.

-**Squash cgo libraries**: Gazelle will remove `cgo_library` rules named ``cgo_default_library`` and merge their attributes with a ``go_library`` rule in the same package named ``go_default_library``.
+**Squash cgo libraries**: Taze will remove `cgo_library` rules named ``cgo_default_library`` and merge their attributes with a ``go_library`` rule in the same package named ``go_default_library``.
 If no such ``go_library`` rule exists, a new one will be created.
 Other ``cgo_library`` rules will not